metalevel-tech/js-simple-task-manager/README.md

 ## Development deploy and run

 Start the backend server.
-Currently it is implementation of Express that provides Json-server.
+It is implementation of Express that provides Json-server.
+The Express server will run at `http://localhost:48004` and will provide the Json-server at `http://localhost:48004/api[/tasks]`.

 ```bash
 cd server